-Your fundamental guide to emergency fund savings
+Your fundamental guide to building an emergency fund (with a calculator)

 What we'll cover

-The definition of an emergency fund
+What an emergency fund is

-While you can’t plan for every possible “what if,” you can put your best financial foot forward and be prepared, should an unexpected occasion arise.
-That’s where an emergency fund comes in: to protect you when unanticipated costs come a-knocking.
+While you can’t plan for every possible “what if?” you can put your best financial foot forward and be prepared, should an unexpected occasion arise.
+That’s where an emergency fund comes in — to protect you when unanticipated costs come a-knocking.

 What is an emergency fund?